-Work in a good laugh during your trip to Rivertown at Castle Comedy Theater, a small, intimate venue to enjoy up-and-coming acts or even take a comedy workshop.
+Work in a good laugh during your trip to Rivertown in Kenner at Castle Comedy Theater.
+This small, intimate venue offers up-and-coming acts to see live.
+Plus, you can even take a comedy workshop.
 The space only seats about 80 people, so make sure to look into getting tickets in advance.

 This science center is truly for people of all ages.
-Although there are special sections devoted to younger kids, older children and adults alike will enjoy features like a full-size NASA International Space Station prototype (fondly called “Kenner Space Station”) – it’s one of only two prototypes in existence today.
-The museum also features exhibits on minerals, insects, optical illusions, and waterways plus interactive components like a green screen to test your skills at forecasting the weather.
+Although there are special sections devoted to younger kids, older children and adults are in for a treat.
+Come enjoy features like a full-size NASA International Space Station prototype (fondly called “Kenner Space Station”).
+It’s one of only two prototypes in existence today.
+The museum also features exhibits on minerals, insects, optical illusions, and waterways.
+Plus, there are interactive components like a green screen to test your skills at forecasting the weather.

 Professional theatrical performances and musicals all happen at the Rivertown Theaters for the Performing Arts, a duo of theaters linked by a picturesque outdoor courtyard.
 Performances range from well-known stage productions like “How to Succeed in Business Without Really Trying” and “The Producers” to theater adaptations of films like “The Wizard of Oz” and “Shrek.”